zareisajad/online-shop-django/README.md

 ## License

-This Pinterest clone is released under the [MIT License](LICENSE).
+released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

-Feel free to explore, contribute, and customize this Pinterest clone according to your needs!
+Feel free to explore, contribute, and customize this according to your needs!

 ## App Preview